- Susceptible trees

-P. austrocedrae is a species of Phytophthora that was only recently ‘described’ (in 2007), although it is thought to have been present in Argentina and Chile for at least 50 years.
+P. austrocedrae is a species of phytophthora that was only recently ‘described’ (in 2007), although it is thought to have been present in Argentina and Chile for at least 50 years.
 It is a fungus-like plant pathogen which causes an often fatal disease of its host plant.
 The name ‘austrocedrae’ originates from Austrocedrus, the genus of conifer trees first recorded as a host (i.e. a plant capable of being infected) of this pathogen in Argentina.
 Forest Research had been researching for some time the dieback in juniper trees in Natural England’s Upper Teesdale National Nature Reserve (NNR) and at the Glen Artney SSSI in Perthshire.
-These studies revealed the presence of P. austrocedrae in the UK are the first confirmed findings of this pathogen in the UK.
+These studies revealed the presence of P. austrocedrae, which causes dieback and eventual plant death.

-Above-ground symptoms on infected trees include dieback of the foliage, stem and collar lesions.
-The root/collar infection is described as ‘tongue-like’; this can be observed by removal of the outer bark, whereupon the phloem is necrotic, often cinnamon brown, with a distinct margin between diseased and healthy tissue.
+Above-ground symptoms include dieback of foliage and stem/collar lesions.
+The root/collar infection is described as ‘tongue-like’; this can be seen by removing the outer bark, whereupon the phloem is necrotic, often cinnamon brown, with a distinct margin between diseased and healthy tissue.
 When roots and collars/stem bases are affected, foliage of infected trees initially appears a slightly lighter colour than that of healthy trees.
-Later the foliage withers, turns bronze, and finally, light brown, concurrent with drying and darkening of the inner bark.
+Later the foliage withers, turns bronze, and finally, light brown with drying and darkening of the inner bark.
 Disease symptoms caused by P. austrocedrae can be confused with other infections, including those caused by other Phytophthora species, such as P. cinnamomi, a pathogen which is already present on a range of host plants in the UK and around the world.
 Physical damage caused by heavy snow or drought might result in similar browning of the foliage, but there would be no associated lesions.

 Imports of Juniperus and Chamaecyparis species from ‘third’ countries (non-EU countries) are banned under EU phytosanitary (plant health) legislation.
 Other host species are not prohibited, but must be accompanied by a phytosanitary certificate to ensure they are free from harmful organisms.